List of recurring characters in The Suite Life of Zack & Cody: Ilsa

-Ilsa Shickelgrubermeiger (played by Caroline Rhea) – Ilsa is the mean-spirited German hotel inspector-turned-manager of the rival hotel, the St. Mark Hotel, across the street.
+Ilsa Shickelgrubermeiger (played by Caroline Rhea) is the mean-spirited German hotel inspector-turned-manager of the rival hotel, the St. Mark Hotel, across the street.
 She is a rude and severe woman with a large mole (or "beauty mark") on her face (which is oblivious to her, as she usually replies "Vat mole?"), who dislikes Mr. Moseby for making her lose her hotel inspector's job.
 After "Hotel Inspector", she got married.
 In "Cookin' With Romeo and Juliet" she says her name is Ilsa Shickelgrubermeiger-Von Helsinger Kepelugerhoffer.
 When Cody mentions that it must take forever to write on her underwear, she says she has a stamp.
 One of her dreams is to turn the Tipton Hotel into a parking lot, and have Mr. Moseby park the cars.
 In "Bowling", it appears that she has an odd sense of humor, as she says, "Left!
 Left!
 Left my husband with 28 kids!
 Right!
 Right!
 Right in the middle of the living room floor!"
 Some parts of her personality seem to be reminiscent of the Wicked Witch of the West from The Wizard of Oz; for instance, in the episode "Bowling" she states, "I'll get you next time, my pretty, and your little shtaff too!"
 She also uses the line, "I'll get you next time and your little dog too', in the episode "Hotel Inspector".
 In the episode "Bowling", Mr. Moseby makes a reference to The Biggest Loser, the show Caroline Rhea hosted, by saying "Ha!
 Who's the biggest loser now!"
 Also in that episode, she actually compliments Carrie on her parenting skills by keeping Zack off the team as punishment for pranking Cody; however, she then follows it up with the insult that it's also bad coaching as Zack's the second-best bowler the Tipton team had.
 It is mentioned in a few episodes that she has a sausage dog named Blitzkrieg, who is rather vicious, merciless, and sadistic.
 London likened the dog to a piranha.
 Everyone is afraid of her and constantly stares at her mole.